AiZ123/INF502/Assignment1.md

 ### description:

 First, we sort the list from lower to higher, then drop the lower scores, and then put the new result into our list.
-Next, we can calculate the average scores of the rest of the list and compare the scores with the letter grade.
+Next, we can calculate the average scores of the rest of the list using mean function and compare the scores with the letter grade.

 ### code:
 ```python